rikner/CircularBuffer/README.md

 # CircularBuffer

-A CircularBuffer struct.
+A circular buffer struct for numeric data types.
 Not thread safe.